 7. A mystery company

 If you’ve never had dealings with the organization that sent the email, it’s a sure giveaway that the email is a spear phishing attempt.
 Receiving unsolicited emails out of the blue — from companies you don’t know — is highly uncommon.
-Tread carefully, and avoid any links or attachments that this email may contain.
+Tread carefully, and avoid any links or attachments this email may contain.

 Why is spear phishing so effective?